Reclaim Your Creative Energy

 Speaking & Workshops

-I am available for podcasts and for bringing creative vitality to your organisation.
+I am available for podcasts and for bringing creative energy and innovation to your organisation.

-Traditional wellness approaches often fall short because they don't address the root issue: disconnection from the playful, creative, authentic self.
+Traditional wellness approaches often fall short because they don't address the root issues.
+The difficulty stems from disconnection from ourselves and others, and from our playfulness and creativity.

 Why Creativity-Focused Work?

-Through my career as a psychologist, poet, facilitator and coach, I've discovered that traditional approaches to preventing depletion and exhaustion often miss something crucial.
-We're told to practice self-care, take vacations and set boundaries.
-And these things are important, but they are usually not enough.
+Through my career as a psychologist, poet, facilitator and coach, I've discovered that traditional approaches to preventing depletion and disconnection often miss something crucial.
+We're told to practice self-care and set boundaries.
+These things are important, but they are usually not enough.

 The missing piece?
-Reconnecting with the compassionate, creative and playful parts of ourselves.
+Reconnecting with the compassionate, creative and playful parts of ourselves and others.

 When we reclaim our creativity:

-We remember who we are beyond our professional roles
+• We remember who we are and our connection to others in and beyond our professional roles

-We develop resilience that sustains us through challenging work
+• We develop resilience and solidarity with our colleagues that sustains us through challenging work

-This isn't theory—it's what I witness with the professionals I work with.
+This isn't theory.
+It's what I witness in the professionals I work with.

 “The worst enemy to creativity is self-doubt.”